PureEngineering/ble_hack/sbiohack_ble/README.md

 -------

 NO support!
-but you can look here
+but you can look here if you are lost.

 - Google+ Community: https://plus.google.com/communities/105153134372062985968
 - Stack Overflow: http://stackoverflow.com/questions/tagged/android